cdd/rspec-multiprocess_runner/README.md

 particular, file selection and output formatting options are unlikely to work the way you expect.

-Runs as a master node by default.
+Runs as a head node node by default.
 The following command mimics the defaults:

     $ multirspec -p 2222 -n 5 [Files]

-A corresponding slave node, for a master on `master.local` would be:
+A corresponding node node, for a head node on `head_node.local` would be:

-    $ multirspec -H master.local -p 2222 -s [Files]
+    $ multirspec -H head_node.local -p 2222 -s [Files]

 N.B.
-You must include the same files for the slaves as the master.
+You must include the same files for the nodes as the head node.

-A corresponding set up for a slave node using SSH would be:
+A corresponding set up for a node node using SSH would be:

-    $ ssh -nNT -L 2500:localhost:2222 master.local &
+    $ ssh -nNT -L 2500:localhost:2222 head_node.local &
     $ multirspec -H localhost -p 2500 -s [Files]
     $ kill $(jobs -p)

 N.B.
-Ensure that the master has tcp local port forwarding permitted.
+Ensure that the head node has tcp local port forwarding permitted.

 ### Rake